Joe Biden socks and Kamala Harris scrunchies: Washington’s gift shops prepare for a new administration

 “Each president has their own theme,” said Jones, who said designers typically start creating products six months before an election.
 “For Trump, it was ‘Make America Great Again’ and ‘Keep America Great’ that kind of took over.
 This time around, we’re picking up on cues such as Joe Biden’s aviator glasses and, of course, the fact that Kamala Harris is breaking a huge glass ceiling for women.”

 The official White House Gift Shop is offering preorders on an official Biden-Harris inauguration coin for $100.
-Elsewhere on the internet, businesses are selling Biden-scented candles (“a captivating blend of musk and honey” for $25), Harris-themed coloring books ($17) and life-size cardboard cutouts of both ($40).
+Elsewhere on the Internet, businesses are selling Biden-scented candles (“a captivating blend of musk and honey”) for $25, Harris-theme coloring books ($17) and life-size cardboard cutouts of both ($40).
 For those on the other side of the political spectrum, there are “Impeach Biden” bumper stickers ($5) and bath mats ($20).

 The change in administration, shop owners say, often also means a change in tone.
 At Chocolate Moose, a novelty gift shop where Trump toilet paper has been the top-seller for four years, owner Michele Crosby said she’s preparing for more earnest products this time around.

-“We carry merchandise for every administration but obviously some administrations offer more material than others,” she said.
+“We carry merchandise for every administration, but obviously some administrations offer more material than others,” she said.
 “Trump has definitely been our biggest-selling administration.”

 In addition to $8 rolls of toilet paper bearing Trump’s face, other popular items include a squeaky Trump dog toy for $22 and a $15 talking pen with eight catchphrases, including “I don’t wear a toupee” and “Look, I’m really rich.”

-Crosby said she isn’t sure what types of Biden-Harris merchandise she’ll stock because vendors have been slow to design, manufacture and ship products during the pandemic.
-The 42-year-old shop in downtown D.C., has been closed during the pandemic, so the business has shifted to online.
-Still, Crosby said, about 85 percent of the orders are locals who tend to lean Democratic.
+Crosby said she isn’t sure what types of Biden-Harris merchandise she’ll stock, because vendors have been slow to design, manufacture and ship products during the pandemic.
+The 42-year-old shop in downtown D.C. has been closed during the pandemic, so the business has shifted to online.
+Still, Crosby said, about 85 percent of the orders are from locals who tend to lean Democratic.

 “Covid has put a halt to so much production,” she said.
 “We’ll try to get what we can.”